Advances in Communication Systems

 Description

-Advances in Communication Systems: Theory and Applications, Volume 2 focuses on laser transmission, stochastic approximation, optical techniques, adaptive compression, and synchronous satellite and manned space-flight communication systems.
+Advances in Communication Systems: Theory and Applications, Volume 3 focuses on feedback systems, data compression, satellite communications, decoding techniques, and synchronization.

-The selection first offers information on a study of multiple scattering of optical radiation with applications to laser communication and a recursive method for solving regression problems.
-Discussions focus on the mathematical model of the optical communication system; numerical characterization of transmission channel; computational aspects of the equation of radiative transfer; and applications to communications problems.
-The text then examines the optical techniques in communication systems, as well as optics fundamentals and applications to communications.
+The selection first elaborates on sequential signal design for channels with feedback and adaptive data compression for video signals.
+Discussions focus on theory and application of an adaptive compression system, feedback systems with an average power constraint, and a time-continuous binary system with peak and average power constraints.
+The text then ponders on the aspects of communications satellite systems, including communications satellites and modulation methods.

-The manuscript takes a look at synchronous satellite communication systems and the theory of adaptive data compression.
-Topics include system compression ratio, open-loop mean square error, synchronous satellites, anticipated developments in synchronous satellite technology, and closed-loop mean square error.
-The text also elaborates on manned spaceflight communications systems and the orbiting geophysical observatory communication system.
+The manuscript takes a look at advances in threshold, signal design problem of coding and synchronization, and progress in sequential decoding.
+Topics include Wozencraft sequential decoding algorithm, phased-locked loop approach, rapid acquisition sequences, and optimality of the square-wave correlation function for the first-order loop.

-The text is a valuable reference for researchers interested in laser transmission, synchronous satellite and manned space-flight communication systems, and adaptive compression.
+The selection is a vital source of data for researchers interested in feedback systems, satellite communications, synchronization, and decoding techniques.

 Details